ShankarKakumani/inference/README.md

 **Zero-setup machine learning inference for Flutter applications.**

-Inference brings the full power of modern ML engines (Candle, ONNX Runtime, Linfa) to Flutter with a unified, developer-friendly API.
+Inference brings the full power of modern ML engines (Candle, Linfa) to Flutter with a unified, developer-friendly API.
 Load models from anywhere—assets, URLs, Hugging Face Hub—run predictions on any platform, and even train models on-device, all with just a few lines of code.

 ---